dashifen/transformer/readme.md

 ## Usage

-You can either extend the `AbstractTransformer` object or simply implement the `AbstractInterface` on your own.
+You can either extend the `AbstractTransformer` object or simply implement the `TransformerInterface` on your own.
 The interface defines two methods:

 1. `canTransform` - returns a Boolean value to tell the calling scope if data can be transformed based on a `$field` parameter.
 2. `transform` - returns a transformed `$value` based on a `$field` parameter.